2.19. Table

 tab?["one"] ?? dummy = 10 // if "one" is not in the table, dummy will be set to 10

-There is a collection of safe functions to work with tables, which are safe to use even if the table is empty or resized.
+A collection of safe functions is available for working with tables, even if the table is empty or gets resized.

 There are several relevant builtin functions: clear, key_exists, get, and erase. get works with block as last argument, and returns if value has been found.
 It can be used with the rbpipe operator: